rms1000watt/rms1000watt.github.io/hugo/content/about.md

 ### Building Tech

 Trained in Physics and Engineering.
 Working as a Senior Software Engineer at [Lantern Credit](www.lanterncredit.com).
-Interested in Software, Hardware, IT, Data Science, Physics, IoT, Entrepreneurship, etc. (but I actually take the time to understand the fundamentals).
+Interested in Software, Hardware, IT, Data Science, Physics, IoT, etc. I'm a fantastic technical writer but not much of a creative writer, so expect this blog to be right to the point, lol.

 Checkout my Linkedin for more info and contact details.
-Checkout my Github for my awesome projects!
+Checkout my Gist & Github for my awesome snippets & projects!